TangLitEn/multistage_approval_gform/README.md

 4. You will need to replace ```"THE EDITABLE FORM LINK FOR THE APPROVAL RECEIPT"``` into the editable form of the Approval Receipt, how to get it?
 Go the Open up the Approval Receipt Google Form, copy the URL.
 And then paste it in!
 VOILA, you are all good to go!
 5. Try to run it once, press RUN to execute the apps script, if no ERROR pops up, most likely everything is setup correctly!

+# Setting up Automation
+After you test the system, you will need to automate it through setting up the trigger.
+What you need to do are
+1. Go to **Triggers** on the left side bar
+2. On the bottom right, select **+ Add Trigger**
+3. Choose the ```main``` function to run
+4. Select event source > From spreadsheet
+5. Select event type > On form submit

+Optional but good to do: Failure notification settings > Notify me immediately

 # Testing of the system
 If everything is setup correctly, you can now try to submit the form that you had attached in.
 If you are following along, you can try to submit one entry on the **Request to be AWESOME**, the email will be process by the system and will be send to the name,gmail who are tags to the VP Operations positions and so on.